 Your content should build a connection with your readers.
 If people are impressed with your content, and they feel a rapport, you’ll soon find that people want to take the next step.
 They’ll want to contact you.

 You need to make it easy for your readers to engage with you.
-Every piece of content that you have on your website is an opportunity to connect.
+Every piece of medical copywriting on your website is an opportunity to connect.

-Although you might not be fully engaged in social media, you still want to make sure that there are multiple ways that your prospective clients can contact you easily.
+Although you might not be fully engaged in social media, (pssst, a freelance health content writer can help) you still want to make sure that there are multiple ways that your prospective clients can contact you easily.

 A call to action is simply that.
 It’s where you ask the client to take action and contact you.

 There are many ways that you can do this, including:

 - Buttons: Buttons are great because they can be labelled as you prefer and link to your contact page.
 For example, you could use “make an appointment,” which links to your automatic appointment system.
 Tailor them to suit your brand.